 “You said you live by the college, right?”

-“Take a break?”
+“Take a little break?”
 That knowing smile again.
 “I understand—the real world’s tough.
 Hell, the ‘real world’ isn’t even real, but if you say that outside of physics or philosophy, people assume you’ve lost your mind.
 Who’s crazy though, when you really stop and think about it?”
 He cackles gleefully.
 “Come on.
-Let’s go find your car.”
+Let’s find your car.”
 He turns and starts walking.

 “Sounds amazing.
-Where can I get it?”
+Where do I get it?”

 “The app’s still relevant,” I argue.
 “A lot of people are still dissatisfied.”
-We cross the street, step over a median, and head down a sidewalk.
+We cross the street, step over a median, head down a sidewalk.